 Ideally, you will have at least three beds to allow you to practice crop rotation each season.
 But do what you have space for.
 If all you can fit is one bed, start with one bed.
 Just do the best you can with what you have.
 If you are really worried about plant disease, you can empty the soil from the bed and start fresh each season.
 If you have an issue with plant disease one year, you should definitely empty the soil and start fresh as many diseases can overwinter in your soil.
 You can use the “spent” soil amending flower garden beds or to mulch bushes.
-Honestly though, adding a good amount of compost each season will allow fresh nutrients to be added and can help keep most diseases at bay.
+Adding a good amount of new compost each season will allow fresh nutrients to be added and can help keep most diseases at bay.

 Below is an outline for a sample 3 raised bed system, featuring three beds that are 4 ft x 8 ft.
 Within each bed, notice the square foot gardening grid giving you 32 “mini plots”.
 All three beds will give you 96 square feet of growing space, enough for a family of 6 to have a fresh, seasonal eating garden or a family of 3-4 to have veggies for fresh seasonal eating and some left for preserving.
 I have placed these beds altogether just to fit them on the same page, but in real life you are going to want to position them so you have at least 2 feet clear all around the bed for you to access and tend the bed.
 The tall plants are kept to one side of the bed.
 Be sure to position the beds so the tall plants are on the northern side of the bed so they do not shade shorter plants.
 Check out my plan for an inexpensive trellis system that works well with square foot gardening.

 So in under 100 square feet you are growing:

-8 tomatoes (I would go with a mix, some slicing, some cherry, some for sauce)
+8 tomatoes (I like a mix – some slicing, some cherry, some for sauce)

 8 cucumbers (mix of slicing & pickling)